php-telegram-bot/core/README.md

 Favourite number? **/1, /134**

 Maybe you would like to develop your own commands.
-A good practice is to store them outside vendor/.
+A good practice is to store them outside *vendor/*.
 This can be done adding the method:

 ```php
 $COMMANDS_FOLDER = __DIR__.'/Commands/';
 $telegram->addCommandsPath($COMMANDS_FOLDER);
 ```

-### Admin Commands (new!)
+### Admin Commands
 Enabling this feature, the admin bot can perform some super user command like send message to all.
 You can specify one or more admin with this option:

 ```php